Trauma Counselling in Vancouver

 As trauma counsellors in Vancouver BC, we like to integrate mindfulness, somatic experiencing, and emotional awareness while using evidence-based practices, such as cognitive processing therapy (CPT), accelerated experiential dynamic psychotherapy (AEDP), internal family systems (IFS), and eye movement desensitization and reprocessing (EMDR).

 Trauma is also the result of being triggered into overwhelm, and getting stuck in the stress response.
 The stress response is composed of four main states: flight, fight, freeze and fawn.
 This is an automatic response that your body and mind engages in when there is a perceived or real threat (aka danger).
 The stress response is not consciously controlled, and your response is based on the factors in a situation.

 Depending on the traumatic experiences, you might get “stuck” in or more quickly activate one of these four states.
 You might walk into a cafe and immediately leave (flight).
 You might be quick to pick a fight and argue with others (fight).
 You might zone out during meetings when co-workers bicker (freeze).
 Or you may even find yourself going out of your way to please folks around you (fawn).

-When talking about trauma and the stress response, I get really curious about how you might find moments of calm.
+When talking about trauma and the stress response, we get really curious about how you might find moments of calm.
 Being able to ground yourself again after being triggered, or having moments of peacefulness throughout the day is really important for your overall well-being.
-Part of the work that I do as a trauma-informed counsellor is being able to expand, or teach and practice different strategies and tools that will help you to regulate your nervous system again.
+Part of the work that we do as a trauma-informed counsellors is being able to expand, or teach and practice different strategies and tools that will help you to regulate your nervous system again.
 One of our goals in counselling is to get you to come into a safe and social state, where your body and mind are slowing down, and you feel calmer and safer with yourself and others.